Alicante Explanada de España promenade with palm trees and tourists on a sunny dayAI · Illustration

 Book an Apartment in Gran Alacant

-Brisa Alacant offers modern long-term rental accommodation on the Costa Blanca — 5 minutes by car from Carabassi beach, with a pool, terrace with sea views and fully equipped kitchen.
+Brisa Alacant offers modern accommodation on the Costa Blanca — 5 minutes by car from Carabassi beach, with a pool, terrace with sea views and fully equipped kitchen.
 An ideal base for exploring Alicante, Santa Pola and the Costa Blanca — often at a lower price than a city-centre 3-star hotel.

 Check Availability and Prices →